liu044100/SmileTouchID/README.md

 #What can it do for you?

 ##### 1. Handle all complicated things about Touch ID & Input Passcode.
+You just need to write a few simple code to integrate Touch ID & Input Passcode for your app.
 For example,
 handle the device that not support Touch ID,

 handle the whole process about securing the app (the user change passcode or turn passcode off),

-you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.

 ```
 if ([SmileAuthenticator hasPassword]) {